ArenKDesai/Aren-s-Notes/Deep Learning/Neural Networks.md

 - Image Captioning (1-$N$): Modelling one input to a few outputs.
 For example, writing the description for an image.
 - Machine Translation ($N$-$M$): Mapping many inputs to many outputs.
 For example, translating one language to another.
 However, we can't take advantage of sequential time steps this way.
+In order to model sequences, we need to be able to handle variable-length (non-fixed length) sequences.
+They also need to track long-term dependencies, where a variable at a smaller time step may influence an outcome near the end of the time steps.
+Order needs to be maintained, and parameters need to be shared across the sequence.

 ### Recurrent Neural Networks
 We can keep the hidden layer the same, but isolate each input $x_t$ to run sequentially instead of parallel.
 Next, while we still compute the outputs $\hat{y}$ of the neurons (perceptrons), we also send the output of the hidden layer $h$ to the next sequential neuron.
 This idea is **recurrence** in neural networks, modelled by the function: